-Threaded bushings have hexagonal heads and are used for joining to threaded pipes of different size.
-So, threaded bushing can aid in size reduction.
+Threaded bushings have hexagonal heads and are used for joining threaded pipes of different sizes.
+So, the threaded bushing can aid in size reduction.

 Threaded unions are designed based on MSS-SP 83.
-Threaded unions consist of three interconnected elements and used for installation and maintenance purposes.
-Unions are available in the male to female, female to female types, lug nut, and Rockwood design.
-The lug nut connected both the pieces.
+Threaded unions consist of three interconnected elements and are used for installation and maintenance purposes.
+Unions are available in male-to-female, female-to-female types, lug nuts, and Rockwood designs.
+The lug nut connected both pieces.

 Standards for Thread connections

 Following Standards are used for designing threaded pipe fittings

 - ASME B16.11: Forged Fittings, Socket Welding, and Threaded.

 - MSS-SP-83: Class 3000 Steel Pipe Unions, Socket-Welding, and Threaded

 - ASME B16.39: Malleable Iron Threaded Pipe Unions

 - ASME B16.34: Valves — Flanged, Threaded, and Welding End

 - ASME B16.39: Malleable Iron Threaded Pipe Unions, Class 150, 250, and 300